About the Australian Thalidomide Survivors Support Program

 Australians impacted by the maternal use of thalidomide have suffered because of circumstances beyond their control.
 Thalidomide has resulted in a lifetime of pain and hardship.

 While it cannot ever make up for the hardship and suffering, the program will provide ongoing support and recognition for survivors.

-Who is eligible to apply for the program
+Who is eligible to access support from the program

 Thalidomide Support Service contact